Session ONE – Building Cyber Resilience across the Public Sector

 Presenting Cyber Risk to Senior Leadership

-The session will cover:
+The session will cover how to:

-• Tools that allow you to get the cyber message embedded at senior leadership level
+- Deploy tools that allow you to get the cyber message embedded at senior leadership level

 Questions To The Panel Of Speakers

 Morning Networking and Refreshments Served in the Exhibition Area

 Training a New Generation of Cyber Security Experts

 Department for Culture, Media and Sport (DCMS) (invited)

 It is estimated that the global cyber security workforce shortage will widen to 1.5 million by 2020.
 The UK government is acutely aware of this shortfall and is working to address the skills gap through various short and long term initiatives.